 No campfire required, either.
 I recommend cutting yourself a gigantic slice.

 And enjoying every single second of it.
-This really didn’t do anything to put a stop to my pavlova obsession.
-Not that that’s really a bad thing.
+This s'mores pavlova really didn't do anything to put a stop to my pavlova obsession.
+Not that that's really a bad thing.
 Especially if you ask my husband who happens to reap many of the benefits.